 In this section, the applicant is required to upload the two supporting documents to the EUCF application: the SECAP or other local climate and/or energy plan with mitigation targets and the letter of political support signed by the Mayor or other relevant political representative.
 Applicants are required to provide some general information about the submitted plan, such as its title, the timeframe covered and a brief description.
-Moreover, they must indicate in a table the key targets established in the submitted plan in terms of energy savings, renewable energy production and/or GHG emissions reduction.
+Moreover, applicants must indicate in a table the key targets established in the submitted plan in terms of energy savings, renewable energy production and/or GHG emissions reduction.
 Other targets can also be indicated.

-Beneficiaries from previous EUCF calls are not able to participate again in the calls for applications.
+Beneficiaries that have received funding in previous calls are not able to participate again in the current calls for applications.
 In this section, applicants are required to confirm not to have benefited from EUCF support in previous calls for applications.